 I opened this bract which shows two ovaries inside.

-The flowers are so neat I can’t help but taking a lot of photos of them.
+The flowers are so neat I can’t help taking a lot of photos of them.
 You never know when some of the photos are going to be blurry.

 AHHHHH.
 I looked at hundreds of flowers and bracts and FINALLY found this one with a fused bract!
+How about that!

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.